|

 25th July 1935: Talented Tots at

-Ridley Park: 'Eight-year-old Miriam Patterson, a talented gymnast, thrilled
+Ridley Park: 'Eight-year-old Miriam Patterson, a talented gymnast, thrilled and

-acrobatic program was concluded by the singing of "The Grasshopper" by Miss
+program was concluded by the singing of "The Grasshopper" by Miss

 Patterson, which she illustrated with charming descriptive gestures.'